casangi/casadocs/docs/tasks/task_plotms.rst

    -  *antenna*

       -  select baselines and auto/cross-correlations for
-         MeasurementSet.
+         MeasurementSet and baseline-based CalTable.
-      -  select antenna1 for CalTables.
+      -  select antenna1 for antenna-based CalTable.
+Antenna-based CalTable with a reference antenna may use the ANT1&ANT2 syntax to select a reference antenna.

    -  *scan*